 Despite the unified government in Biden's first two years as President, the budget and appropriations process has not been without challenges.
 With a narrow House majority and a 50-50 Senate, Democrats have used the reconciliation process to pursue budget-related legislation.
 In lieu of full Fiscal Year 2023 funding, Congress passed a continuing resolution to temporarily fund the government into December.
 Under conditions generally conducive to a productive Congress, appropriations legislation has not always been easy.
-With Republicans in control of at least one chamber of Congress, future appropriations processes may be more challenging.
+With Republicans in control of the House, future appropriations processes may be more challenging.